Skip to content

 // settings/app.ts

-import { BaseSettings, settings } from 'envarna';
+import { BaseSettings, setting, v } from 'envarna'

 export class AppSettings extends BaseSettings {